mobxjs/mobx-state-tree/docs/getting-started.md

 ```

 ## Next up
-In part 2 of this tutorial, we will discover how to use MST life cycle hooks and local state to fetch user data from an XHR endpoint, and see how environments will help dealing with dependency injection of the parameters needed to fetch our endpoint.
+In (the still TODO) part 2 of this tutorial, we will discover how to use MST life cycle hooks and local state to fetch user data from an XHR endpoint, and see how environments will help dealing with dependency injection of the parameters needed to fetch our endpoint.
 We will implement auto-save using MobX helpers and learn more about patches and actions event streams.